 Chaud-froid (pronounced "show-FRWAH") is a word that has two meanings in the culinary arts.
 Originally, it referred to a dish of cooked chicken which was then cooled and bathed in a jellied sauce made from its cooking liquid.

 Today, the word chaud-froid is mostly used to describe the sauce itself, which is a simple enough preparation that involves adding gelatin to a velouté sauce (a sauce made from a base of chicken stock thickened with roux) and is mostly used for decorating serving platters.
-The chicken dish from which the sauce gets its name is so much more interesting.
+That jellied chicken dish from which the sauce gets its name is so much more interesting.

 First of all, chaud-froid is a French term that translates literally to "hot-cold."
 The reason for this curiously contradictory name is obscured by the fog of the culinary origin story, examples of which tend to represent either the "fortuitous mistake" genre or the "demanding master" genre.
 This latter often includes the element of surprise as well (i.e. a gang of nobles comes crashing into the kitchen after hours and demands food).

 Chaud-froid's origin story is of the second type.
 It features the Duke of Piney-Luxembourg, who, while in the midst of hosting a lavish banquet at his castle, finds himself called away by the king.
-Upon returning home, the hungry duke finds that all that remains of the feast is a dish of cold chicken, which he nevertheless devours, enjoying it so thoroughly that he later he asks his chef to reproduce it exactly as it was.
-The contradictory name chaud-froid thus expresses the paradox inherent in deliberately creating a dish to taste like leftovers.
+Upon returning home, the hungry duke finds that all that remains of the feast is a plate of cold chicken, which he nevertheless devours, enjoying it so thoroughly that he later he asks his chef to reproduce it exactly as it was.
+The name chaud-froid thus expresses the paradox inherent in deliberately creating a dish to taste like leftovers.

 As culinary origin stories go, this is one of the more believable ones.
 Anyone who has ever come home hungry and nommed leftover cold chicken straight from the fridge will recognize themselves in old Piney.
 The difference between him and you is that he can go to his chef the next day and order him to replicate it, right down to the jiggly bits of jelly that, let's face it, are what make leftover cold chicken so heavenly.